 Test Method: IS: 1528 (P-14) 1974

-The amount of water that a refractory can absorb is measured by the water absorption test.
+The amount of water that refractory can absorb is measured by the water absorption test.
 The results of water absorption tests are used for quality assurance.

 Test Method: IS 3495 (P-2)1992

 Apparent porosity, water absorption, apparent specific gravity, and bulk density are primary properties of burned refractory brick and shapes.
-These properties are widely used in the evaluation and comparison of product quality and as part of the criteria for selection and use of refractory products in a variety of industrial applications.
+These properties are widely used in the measurement and comparison of product quality and as part of the criteria for selection and use of refractory products in a variety of industrial applications.

 Test Method: IS: 1528 (P-8)1974